ray-project/ray/doc/source/serve/configuring-serve-deployments.md

 Python dependencies.
 For example, you can simultaneously serve one deployment that uses legacy Tensorflow 1 and another that uses Tensorflow 2.

-This is supported on Mac OS and Linux using Ray's {ref}`runtime-environments` feature.
+This is supported on Mac OS and Linux using Ray's {ref}`runtime-environments` feature;
+see :ref:`Runtime Environments<runtime-environments>` for details.

 As with all other Ray actor options, pass the runtime environment in via `ray_actor_options` in your deployment.
 Be sure to first run `pip install "ray[default]"` to ensure the Runtime Environments feature is installed.